Hours of operation

 Do you take Medicaid?

-We are not accepting any new patients with Medicaid as either primary or secondary insurance.
+We are currently accepting new patients for psychiatry/medication management with Medicaid.
+We are unable to accept any new patients for therapy/psychological testing with Medicaid at this time; this includes the new managed care plans.
 Please contact Vaya Health and locate a Medicaid provider that is accepting new patients.
 Their phone number is 1-800-849-6127.

 If you don’t accept my Medicaid, can’t I just pay cash and not file it?

 Currently, we are accepting new patients by referral.
 Please have your primary healthcare provider fax a referral to 828-250-0890.
 This referral should include your full demographics (name, date of birth, address, phone number, etc.), your insurance information, the reason you need to be seen, and any pertinent medical records or notes that may assist our doctors in providing you with the best possible care, as well as a list of your current medications.
 Alternately, you can chose to self refer by using the Self Referral Form available on our New Patient page, and submitting the required information either by fax, mail, e-mail, or dropping it off at the office.**Not all referrals are accepted for various reasons.
 If your referral has been denied, we will notify the referral source via fax.

 My referral was sent a while ago, but I haven’t heard anything… what’s the problem here?

 How should I prepare for my first appointment?